Expectations

 Work Ethics

-Academic research requires dedication and a strong work ethic.
-While I value flexibility, consistent engagement is crucial.
-I don’t focus on the number of hours you work each week.
-What matters is that the work is done rigorously and creatively.
 One of the key advantages of academic research is the flexibility to choose your working hours.
-Therefore, I don’t mind when you work, but I ask that you try to be in the office or lab for at least half of each working day.
-This fosters a supportive research environment with me and your lab mates and ensures you are present for seminars and meetings.
+Therefore, I am flexible about when you work, but I ask that you be present in the office or lab for at least half of each working day.
+This fosters a supportive research environment with both me and your lab mates and ensures that you are available for ad-hoc meetings necessary for collaborative research.

 I believe that a balanced life is essential for productivity, health, and happiness.
-I encourage all my group members to maintain a balanced lifestyle.
-As a research mentor, I am always open to hearing your concerns and sharing my experiences to help you maintain your passion and purpose.
+I encourage all members of my group to maintain a balanced lifestyle.
+As a research mentor, I am always open to hearing your concerns and sharing my experiences to help you sustain your passion and purpose.

 Absences & Vacations